updog194/tools/README.md

 # tools
-This repository will contain scripts that can be used for malicous activities.
-I'm not accountable in any way for scripts provided.
+This repository will contain scripts that can be used for Automated Recon on website aswell as Automated Malware Analysis.